dragon6810/dragon6810.github.io/README.md

 - Chain command blocks act as a chain.
 (Hence it's name).
 The arrow points in the direction that the redstone source will    come out of, so make sure that's where you put your next command block.
 - Repeating command blocks repeat the command on always active, or a constant redstone signal if on needs redstone.

-##DataTags
+## DataTags
 Some commands can inclued dataTags.
 DataTags are special NBT tags to add to some commands.
+A useful one about armor stands is at [digminecraft](https://www.digminecraft.com/data_tags/armor_stand.php).
+When you get there you can click on the tab the upper-left corner that says dataTags to cover the rest of dataTags.

 - Bulleted